JManyama/test-repo/src/Slate-API-Explorer-Reference/slate/source/includes/_launch-external-url.md

 ####

-Refer to the [HTTP Codes](/api-reference/http-status-codes.html) page for details of the common responses and errors.
+Refer to the [HTTP Codes](#http-status-codes) page for details of the common responses and errors.
 Â

-[4]: /api-reference/callouts/launch-external-url-request.html
+[4]: #launch-an-external-url-request